chowington/bg-counter-tools/README.md

 # BG-Counter Tools
-BG-Counter Tools is set of tools that can pull data from Biogents BG-Counter smart mosquito traps and convert them into useful formats.
+BG-Counter Tools is a set of tools that can pull data from [Biogents BG-Counter](https://www.bg-counter.com/) smart mosquito traps and convert them into a Darwin Core compliant format.

 ## Usage
 ### Downloading Data
 To download smart trap data, use **smart_trap_download_data.py**.
 You'll need to provide the API key associated with your (or someone else's) Biogents account.
+Note that you need to have the [Python requests module](https://github.com/requests/requests#installation) installed in order for this script to work.
 ```
 python3 smart_trap_download_data.py -k [API key] -s [start time] -e [end time] -o [output filename]
 ```